 Many novel agents are being investigated for the treatment of anxiety in schizophrenia (Garay et al., 2015).
 The amino-acid L-theanine showed promise in the reduction of anxiety in schizophrenia, in an 8-week randomized double-blind placebo-controlled 2-center study (Ritsner et al., 2011).
 Both L-theanine and pregnenolene have been shown to augment antipsychotic treatment with efficacy in the attenuation of anxiety symptoms (Kardashev et al., 2015): and the anxiety attenuating effects of L-theanine have been associated with increased serum-brain derived neurotrophic factor and cortisol (Miodownik et al., 2011).
 Other potential pharmacological interventions include the cannabis derivative cannabidiol (Blessing et al., 2015,Pushpa-Rajah et al., 2015) and the glycine-reuptake inhibitor bitopertin (Rofail et al., 2016).
 Pregabalin, an antagonist at the alpha-2-delta subunit of voltage-gated calcium channels, has been shown to attenuate anxiety in schizophrenia (Englisch et al., 2010), but further evaluation is needed as it may potentiate clozapine serum levels and contribute to falls (Schjerning et al., 2015). d-Cycloserine has been shown to promote neuroplasticity via enhancement of NMDA receptor function, and may enhance the effectiveness of cognitive and behavioural therapies which has potential value in the overall management of patients with schizophrenia, including the presentation of anxiety (Krystal et al., 2009,Otto et al., 2015).
 It has also been shown to promote the efficacy of some antipsychotics (olanzapine and risperidone (Heresco-Levy et al., 2002)).

-It is worth considering potential target sites for gene therapy in the treatment of anxiety in schizophrenia.
+It is worth considering potential target sites for gene therapy in the treatment of schizophrenia with an anxiety disorders.
 This principle is the introduction of ‘normal genes’ into cells where ‘dysfunctional genes’ have been identified.
 These target genes could include -141C Ins/Del DRD2 polymorphism (Suzuki et al., 2001,Kondo et al., 2003), COMT Val(158)Met polymorphism (Zinkstok et al., 2008), CYP2D6 polymorphism (Dorado et al., 2007), and 5-HTTLPR polymorphism of the 5’ promoter region of serotonin transporter gene (SLC6A4) (Goldberg et al., 2009).
-However there are many technical difficulties in application of gene therapy, and it will prove challenging to target schizophrenia with gene therapy, the disorder being so complex and multifactorial in origin (Weatherall, 1995).
+However there are many technical difficulties in application of gene therapy, and it will prove challenging to apply gene therapy to this complex and psychiatric presentation, e.g. schizophrenia with an anxiety disorder (Weatherall, 1995).

 Psychosocial interventions for anxiety in psychosis

 Early psychosocial therapies primarily addressed the positive and negative symptoms of schizophrenia.
 More recent research has started to address the presentation of anxiety in schizophrenia.
 One such intervention, cognitive behavioural therapy (CBT), aims to reduce catastrophic appraisals, thereby reducing concurrent anxiety and distress (Sommer et al., 2012).
-Successful management of anxiety symptoms involves the adoption of appropriate coping strategies that reduce anxiety and there is emerging evidence that this may also reduce core symptomology of psychosis.
+Successful management of anxiety symptoms involves the adoption of appropriate coping strategies that reduce anxiety and there is emerging evidence that this may also reduce core symptomatology of psychosis {{1566 Malcolm,C.P.
+2015; 1483 Mankiewicz,P.D.
+2014; 1454 Docherty,N.M.
+2011}}.

 It has been suggested that therapy with family members serves to reduce the adverse effects of criticism by influential family members, which is known to exacerbate anxiety and psychotic symptoms (Docherty et al., 2011).
 Interventions where family members were included have been shown to assist family members in understanding psychosis, but not to improve the outcome for the individual with psychosis (Okpokoro et al., 2014).
 Befriending interventions for young people with psychosis, in which the therapist works with the patient’s social group to maintain social continuity, may be beneficial in the reduction of anxiety within these schizophrenia (Harrop et al., 2014), study is required to ascertain the benefits of befriending in schizophrenia and its potential role in reducing anxiety.